cloudmesh-community/book/chapters/linux/ssh2.md

     clearly communicated to you in class.
-You will as part of your cloud drivers license test explain how you gain access to futuresystmes and chameleon to explicitly explain this point and provide us with reasosns what you can not do.
+You will as part of your cloud drivers license test explain how you gain access to futuresystmes and chameleon to explicitly explain this point and provide us with reasons what you can not do.

 A key for each server